pingcap/docs/migrate-aurora-to-tidb.md

 pd-addr = "${ip}:${port}"     # The cluster PD address.
 Usually the port is 2379.

 [tikv-importer]
-# "local": .
-Use the default Physical Import Mode ("local" backend).
+# "local": Use the default Physical Import Mode (the "local" backend).
 # During the import, the target TiDB cluster cannot provide any service.
+# For more information about import modes, see https://docs.pingcap.com/tidb/stable/tidb-lightning-overview
 backend = "local"

 # Set the temporary storage directory for the sorted Key-Value files.